DataStax-Examples/query-diagnostics/README.md

 errors when I know nodes in my cluster are available?
 Diagnosis of a fault in a distributed system is tricky.
 The application and driver have limited visibility of the status of the network and members of the database cluster.
-Each exception derives from a limited knowledge of what's going on.
-See the [Byzantine Generals problem](https://en.wikipedia.org/wiki/Byzantine_fault) for why that is generally.
+Each exception emanates from a limited knowledge of the state of all components in the system.
+See the [Byzantine Generals problem](https://en.wikipedia.org/wiki/Byzantine_fault) for a general explanation.
 However with more information about what is seen at each stage through tracing and logging, you will hopefully arrive at a diagnosis more efficiently.

 Not considered directly for this example are multi-data center connections and data center failover.
 However,